The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: The Redwoods

-But there are places and moments that feel truly still.
-The Redwoods are like that for me.
-Towering beings that have seen thousands of years of presence and absence.
-They’ve outlived trends, tech, noise, people.
-I’d rather hear the wind in the trees or waves crashing on the beach than the sound of any notification.
+The fact is you can create this anywhere, simply by shutting down the devices.
+But there are places and moments that feel still in a more profound way, and the Redwoods are like that for me.
+The trees… these towering beings that have seen thousands of years of presence and absence.
+They’ve outlived trends, tech, noise, people, and everything that feels loud.
+I’d rather hear the wind in the trees or waves crashing on the beach than the sound of any notification... that’s something we can all probably agree on, even if we don’t always reach for that in practice.

 The End of Absence explores what we lose when we never unplug.
-And the trees remind me that stillness has always been available to us if we choose to reach for it.
+The trees remind me that stillness has always been available to us if we choose to reach for it.

 The Deserts of California